withastro/astro/.changeset/perfect-socks-dress.md

 'astro': patch
 ---

-Fix typo in `MissingImageDimension` error message
+Fixes a typo in the `MissingImageDimension` error message